DEVILENMO/DeadEye-Auto-Aiming-System/README.md

 ## Features

 - **High-speed Screenshot**: Uses the ScreenShotHelper class to quickly capture screen images and automatically adapts to different screen resolutions.
 - **Target Detection**: The target detection class YoloDetector is derived from the base class DetectModule.
-It is based on the Yolov8 target detection neural network and supports direct detection using .pt weight files or precise target detection using deployed TensorRT models with .trt formats.
+It is based on the Yolov8 target detection neural network and supports direct detection using `.pt` weight files or precise target detection using deployed TensorRT models with `.trt` / `.engine` formats.
 - **Target Tracking**: Combines the Hungarian algorithm and Kalman filter to optimize the accuracy and stability of target tracking.
 - **Assist Aiming**: The DeadEyeAutoAimingModule class, inheriting from the AutoAimModule base class, uses PID control algorithms to achieve smooth assist aiming.
 - **Easy to Extend**: Users can customize or extend their own target detection modules or assist aiming modules according to their needs.